 After graduating from Sydney University, Nicholas undertook specialist training and became a fellow of the Royal Australasian College of Surgeons in otolaryngology and a member of the Australian Society of Otolaryngology.
 After completing a master of surgery in otolaryngology he attained advanced training through the Institute for Cochlear Implant Training (ICIT).

 Since qualifying, Nicholas has undertaken post-training subspecialisation with a clinical fellowship in endoscopic ear surgery.
 He has completed a number of observerships overseas including France, US, Dubai and Italy where he was able to collaborate with world experts in endoscopic ear surgery.
 Nicholas later completed a clinical fellowship in otology, implant and lateral skull base surgery in Canada.

-Passionate about teaching and eduaction, Nicholas teaches and supervises trainee surgeons and medical students, and has been appointed as a senior clinical lecturer at both Sydney University and Macquarie University.
+Passionate about teaching and eduaction, Nicholas teaches and supervises trainee surgeons and medical students, and has been appointed as a clinical associate professor at both Sydney University and Macquarie University.
 He speaks regualrly at conferences and workshops both in Australia and overseas and has numerous publications in peer-reviewed journals.

 He is a member of the International Working Group of Endoscopic Ear Surgery (IWGEES) and is the founding member of the Sydney Endoscopic Ear Surgery (SEES) Research Group.